Labor Day. The history is a little more interesting than just picnics and hot dogs.

 - "Shifting for Himself: Or Gilbert Greyson's Fortune."

-These were stories were about immigrants, impoverished orphans, or homeless street boys, who demonstrated the Protestant work ethic and rose from humble beginnings to have great purpose and achieve outstanding accomplishments.
+These were stories were about immigrants, impoverished orphans, or homeless street boys, who sold newspapers, polished shoes or sold apples, demonstrating the Protestant work ethic, and rose from humble beginnings to achieving success.

 Immigrants were not a financial burden on the government, as there were no government welfare programs.

-Organizing flyers were written in the English and German languages.
+Union organizing flyers were printed in English and German languages.

 Pullman saw that workers needed a place to live, so he built them houses in a safe little village around the factory, with rent deducted from paychecks.

-It was considered to be a type of utopian workers' paradise community, in the same vein of Sir Thomas More's Island of Utopia, published in 1516; and Sir Francis Bacon's New Atlantis, published in 1626.
+It was considered a utopian workers' paradise community, in the vein of Sir Thomas More's Island of Utopia, published in 1516; and Sir Francis Bacon's New Atlantis, published in 1626.

-To keep the company afloat, George Pullman had to make cuts in wages and lay off hundreds of employees, though, for the time being, rent and groceries stayed the same price.
+To keep the company afloat, George Pullman had to make cuts in wages and lay off hundreds of employees, though, for the time being, rents and groceries stayed the same price.

-There was rioting, pillaging, and burning of railroad cars, destroying an estimated $80 million worth of property in 27 states.
+Then rioters pillaged and burned railroad cars, destroying an estimated $80 million worth of property in 27 states.

 "We are on the eve of very dark night, unless a return of commercial prosperity relieves popular discontent with what they believe is Democratic incompetence to make laws, and consequently with Democratic Administrations anywhere and everywhere."